 Fentanyl Can Be Deadly

-Fentanyl is between 25 and 50 times more powerful than a drug like heroin.
+Fentanyl is between over 35 and 50 times more powerful than a drug like heroin.
 The high potency of fentanyl means that anti-overdose drugs like Narcan (naloxone) are less likely to work on individuals who have overdosed.
 The end result is that fentanyl overdoses are often fatal.

 According to Carl J. Kotowski, special agent with the Drug Enforcement Administration (DEA) in Newark NJ, fentanyl poses far greater risks for drug users than heroin or other narcotics.
 That’s because heroin addicts may actually be able to survive an overdose, but “with fentanyl there are often no do-overs or second chances.”
 Even a tiny amount of fentanyl, noted Kotowski, can potentially be fatal to a drug user.